lanl-aea/waves/docs/computational_practices_build_system.rst

 Task definitions go by different names in different build systems, such as "rule" in `GNU Make`_ :cite:`gnu-make` or "task" in `SCons`_ :cite:`SCons`.
 Task definitions may be simplified for common actions by "pattern rules" in GNU Make or "Builders" in SCons, which may associate a particular file extension with a predefined action or auto-generate a target file name that matches the source file name.
-Build systems usually provide a set of common rules for compiling different programming languages.
+Build systems usually provide a set of common patterns for compiling different programming languages.

 For the purpose of executing simulations, it is important to use a build system that allows developers to write custom